sdelrio/docker-minimal-nginx/README.md

 ## Runing image

 To start image you could use `docker run -td -p 80:8080 minimal-nginx`.
+Or if using dockerhub: `docker run -td -p 80:8080 sdelrio/docker-minimal-nginx`.

 We can see nginx process is now running with user nobody instead of root.

+To change the content of the html to show your current directory html add the parameter `-v $(pwd):/usr/share/nginx/html`.

 ```
 $ docker run -td -p 80:8080 minimal-nginx